 Method 2: Marjoram

-In case you do not have thyme, an equally good alternative to sage is also marjoram.
-Its flavor is pretty similar; however, the citrus note is slightly stronger.
-Hence, if your recipe, for example, also wants you to add some lime or lemon juice, be more careful with that to not overload it with a lemon taste.
+Therefore, if your recipe, for example, also wants you to add some lime or lemon juice, be more careful with that to not overload it with a lemon taste.

 Dose: As the intensity of marjoram is similar to sage, you can substitute in equal amounts.

-Methd 3: Oregano
+Method 3: Oregano

 Many people know this herb as the primary pizza spice, as it is often used to garnish a Margherita.
 This has a reason as a pizza with no or fewer toppings is rather weak in taste, and the strong oregano will spice up that meal.